AdobeDocs/journey-optimizer.en/help/using/rn/e-release-notes.md

 **Experience decisionning**

-From beta to LA, here are the improvements that have been made:
+From beta to LA, the following improvements that have been added:

 * You can now leverage context data from Adobe Experience Platform in your decision rules using the **Context data** tab.
 * A new "Manage Experience decisions" permission is now available for the Decision Management resource.
 It allows you to manage rights related to Experience Decisioning.